Bordi

 Bordi is a coastal village in the Palghar district of Maharashtra, India.
 It is located in Dahanu taluka.
 It is a tourist destination due to its beach and natural environment.
-It is also famous for the Chickoo fruit and has many Chikoo farms.
+It is also famous for the Chikoo fruit and has many Chikoo farms.
 A festival named Chikoo Festival also takes place in Bordi.

 Demographics

 According to the 2011 census of India, Bordi has 1647 households.
 The effective literacy rate (i.e. the literacy rate of population excluding children aged 6 and below) is 87.71%.